greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/working-with_1_1.md

 ---

-title: "Working with Professional Services"
+title: Working with Professional Services
-description: "Discover how to work with the GitLab Professional Services Team."
+description: Discover how to work with the GitLab Professional Services Team.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/working-with_1_1/
+linkTitle: Working with Professional Services
+type: docs
 ---

 ### How to Contact Professional Services